Far-right politics in France: Third Republic (1871–1914)

 The French Third Republic (1871–1940) was established after France's defeat in the 1870 Franco-Prussian War and the subsequent Paris Commune of 1871.
 From 1894 to 1906, French society became deeply divided by the Dreyfus affair, a major political scandal that proved to be a turning point in the history of France.
 The modern "far right", or radical right, formed as a distinct political current during the Dreyfus affair.
 However, it had some antecedents in earlier years of the Third Republic.

 Many French nationalists came to oppose the Third Republic soon after its founding, believing that it had adopted an "English" constitution by creating a strong parliament and a weak presidency; in place of this, nationalists favored a political system led by a strong ruler, originally a presidential republic, although some eventually came to support the idea of a restored monarchy.
 Across French society, there was also a common feeling of pride in the army and resentment about its defeat by the Germans.
-This defeat was blamed on the politicians who later became leaders of the Third Republic, and there were increasing anti-Semitic tendencies that accused Jewish politicians and officers of disloyalty to the nation.
+This defeat was blamed on the politicians who later became leaders of the Third Republic, and there were increasing antisemitic tendencies that accused Jewish politicians and officers of disloyalty to the nation.
 For the nationalists, the army was "the people armed", the truest representative of the nation, and any criticism of the army was seen as an attack on France itself.
 Thus, they rallied to "defend the army" when they felt it was under threat from internal enemies, such as first during the Boulanger affair and later during the Dreyfus affair.
 The political coalitions originally built to support the army during these affairs, provided the foundations for the 20th century radical right.